elytra99/skyladudek.github.io/README.md

 **Use your new repository to host your Markdown resume on GitHub Pages**
 1. On GitHub go to your site's repository

-2. Select "Create new file"
+2. Select "Create new file" --

 3. Create a new file called `index.md` this file will contain the content you want to be displayed on the GitHub page.
 In this case, your Markdown resume.

-4. Under "Edit your file" you can copy the text of your Markdown resume file, and paste it here
+4. Under "Edit your file" you can copy the text of your Markdown resume file, and paste it here --

-5. Scroll down and select "Commit new file"
+5. Scroll down and select "Commit new file" --

-6. Under your repository, click <Settings> and scroll down to the header `<GitHub Pages>`
+6. Under your repository, click `<Settings>` and scroll down to the header `<GitHub Pages>`

 7. Click your site's URL to see your published page.
 Or, once viewing the link you can type it in in your browser to view the page

 #### Apply a Jekyll Theme to your Resume
 Now that your page is up, you can apply a Jekyll theme to make the aesthetics of your resume look less plain.

-1. Go back to the <Settings> tab in your repository
+1. Go back to the `<Settings>` tab in your repository

 2. Scroll back down to the `<GitHub Pages>` header

-3. Select "Choose Theme" under <Theme Chooser>
+3. Select "Choose Theme" under `<Theme Chooser>` --

 4. Explore the themes on the page and select the one you want

-5. Click the "Select Theme" button to apply the theme
+5. Click the "Select Theme" button to apply the theme --

 #### Format the Jekyll Front Matter to Edit the Jekyll Theme
 Now that you have a theme selected, you can edit the Front Matter of the theme to